UN: US force-feeding immigrants may breach torture agreement

-The United Nations human rights office says the force-feeding of immigrant hunger strikers in a Texas detention facility could violate the U.N.
-Convention Against Torture.
+The force-feeding of immigrant detainees inside a Texas detention facility could violate the U.N.
+Convention Against Torture, the Geneva-based United Nations human rights office said Thursday.

-The Office of the High Commissioner for Human Rights says the office views force-feeding as potential “ill treatment” that would go against the convention, ratified by the United States in 1994.
+The Office of the High Commissioner for Human Rights is concerned that force-feeding could constitute “ill treatment” that goes against the convention, which the United States ratified in 1994, spokeswoman Ravina Shamdasani told The Associated Press.

-The Geneva-based office’s statement echoes concerns raised by 14 Democratic lawmakers who asked U.S. Immigration and Customs Enforcement for more information Thursday about nine Indian men who are being force-fed through nasal tubes.
-The men went on hunger strike to protest their treatment.
+The U.N.’s statement echoes concerns raised by 14 Democratic lawmakers who sent a letter to U.S. Immigration and Customs Enforcement on Thursday requesting more information about nine Indian men on a hunger strike who have been force-fed through nasal tubes.
+One of the detainees refusing food, a 22-year-old man, described being dragged from his cell three times a day and strapped down on a bed as a group of people poured liquid into tubes pushed through his nose.

-Last month ICE obtained court orders to begin non-consensual feeding.
-The agency did not comment on the U.N.’s statement, but has said it respects detainees’ rights to voice their opinion.
+“It is critical that ICE commit to ending this practice,” said the letter spearheaded by Texas Democratic Rep. Veronica Escobar, who visited the El Paso Processing Center and met with the men after AP reported on the force-feeding.

 Most Read Nation & World Stories